 How To Get A Tattoo Apprenticeship

-From resuscitating unconscious clients suffering seizures, to removing drunk and belligerent assholes, to understanding punch dynamics of different machine setups, there is boundless knowledge to be learnt.
-The depth of information is why there is zero success in ‘tattoo schools.’
-The amount of understanding is immense, and can only be passed on in daily intensive one on one close quarter learning situations, much of it available only through observation and deep immersion.
+From resuscitating unconscious clients suffering from seizures, to removing drunk and belligerent assholes, to understanding punch dynamics of different machine setups, there is boundless knowledge to be absorbed.
+This depth of information is why there is zero success in ‘tattoo schools.’
+The amount of understanding is immense, and can only be passed on in daily, intensive, one-on-one learning situations, much of which is only available through observation and deep immersion.

 In addition, when you learn from a tattoo artist, you carry their name.
 This will open or shut doors for you throughout your entire career.
 This is a factor not to be taken lightly.
 When you earn an apprenticeship, you are choosing the overall foundation and direction of your future.
 The decision to apprentice under an artist is extremely important, but how do you know if you are apprenticing under a reputable tattoo artist?

 • Get tattooed by the artist.
 Adding value before trying to take any is a baseline standard to starting any kind of a relationship.
-In other wordS, give something before thinking you can take.
-Unless if you are an unusual and elite level artist, there is virtually no reason a tattoo artist would want to go through the headache and sometimes heartache of passing on hard earned knowledge to a stranger walking in off the street.
+In other words, give something before assuming you can take.
+Unless if you are an unusual and elite-level artist, there is virtually no reason a tattoo artist would want to go through the headache and sometimes heartache of passing on hard earned knowledge to a stranger walking in off the street.

 • Don’t ever send emails requesting apprenticeship opportunities.
 Those go straight in the trashcan of a good tattoo artist, and will never be successful.
 Why should a tattoo artist go through the work of teaching somebody who doesn’t even want to put in the work of asking for it in person?